bennyguo/instant-nsr-pl/README.md

 ## Features
 **This repository aims to provide a highly efficient while customizable boilerplate for research projects based on NeRF or NeuS.**

-- Acceleration techniques from [Instant-NGP](https://github.com/NVlabs/instant-ngp): multiresolution hash encoding and fully fused networks by [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn), occupancy grid pruning and rendering by [nerfacc](https://github.com/KAIR-BAIR/nerfacc)
+- acceleration techniques from [Instant-NGP](https://github.com/NVlabs/instant-ngp): multiresolution hash encoding and fully fused networks by [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn), occupancy grid pruning and rendering by [nerfacc](https://github.com/KAIR-BAIR/nerfacc)
 - out-of-the-box multi-GPU and mixed precision training by [PyTorch-Lightning](https://github.com/Lightning-AI/lightning)
 - hierarchical project layout that is designed to be easily customized and extended, flexible experiment configuration by [OmegaConf](https://github.com/omry/omegaconf)

+**Please subscribe to #26 for our latest findings on quality improvements!**

 ## Requirements